Before we dive into the technical aspects of APIs, let’s explore the market and general landscape and trends with API documentation.

 In a 2013 survey by Programmableweb.com (which is a site that tracks and lists web APIs), about 250 developers were asked to rank the most important factors in an API.
 “Complete and accurate documentation” ranked as #1.

-John Musser, one of the founders of Programmableweb.com, has also emphasized the importance of documentation in some of his presentations.
+John Musser, one of the founders of Programmableweb.com, emphasizes the importance of documentation in his presentations.
 In “10 reasons why developers hate your API,” he says the number one reason developers hate your API is because “Your documentation sucks.”

 If REST APIs were an uncommon software product, it wouldn’t be that big of a deal.
 But actually, REST APIs are taking off in a huge way.
 Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalence of web APIs.